Winter Institute on Learning 2023

 - Composed of faculty in any rank and track.

-Teams are welcome to apply for one or both parts of either the online or in-person institutes.
+Teams are welcome to apply for one or both parts of the institute.